DAOresearch/az-c/docs/MASTER_TASK_LIST.md

-# 📋 MASTER TASK LIST - HUMAN-IN-THE-LOOP IMPLEMENTATION
+# MASTER TASK LIST - HUMAN-IN-THE-LOOP IMPLEMENTATION
 ## Aztec Agent Chat - Refactoring with Manual Testing

 ---

-## 🎯 OVERVIEW
+## OVERVIEW

 This document provides a step-by-step task list for implementing the changes from the Codebase Audit.
 Each task includes:

-- ✅ **Atomic changes** - Small, reversible modifications
+- Atomic changes - small, reversible modifications
-- 🧪 **Human test scenarios** - Detailed testing instructions for you
+- Human test scenarios - detailed testing instructions for you
-- ⏸️ **Explicit pause points** - Agent waits for your feedback
+- Explicit pause points - agent waits for your feedback
-- 🔄 **Rollback commands** - Quick recovery if something breaks
+- Rollback commands - quick recovery if something breaks
-- 📊 **Progress tracking** - Clear success/failure criteria
+- Progress tracking - clear success/failure criteria

 ---

-## 🚦 HOW TO USE THIS DOCUMENT
+## HOW TO USE THIS DOCUMENT

 ### Agent's Role:
 1. Implement one subtask at a time
 2. Commit changes to git
 3. Provide detailed test instructions
 4. **WAIT** for your test results
-5. Proceed only after ✅ PASS
+5. Proceed only after PASS

 ### Your Role:
 1. Read the test scenario
 2. Run the app (`bun run dev`)
 3. Follow test steps exactly
 4. Observe behavior
-5. Report back: "✅ PASS" or "❌ FAIL: [what happened]"
+5. Report back: "PASS" or "FAIL: [what happened]"

 ### If Test Fails:
 ```bash